telepresenceio/telepresence.io/docs/v2.4/reference/vpn.md

 <img src="../../images/split-tunnel.png" />

-This setting can usually be toggled without having to reprovision the VPN.
+In AWS, this setting can be toggled without reprovisioning the VPN.
+Other cloud providers may work differently.

 ### Testing the VPN configuration